Xochiquetzallia: Description

 Xochiquetzallia species are herbaceous perennials, growing from corms.
 They can be distinguished from related genera by the combination of two floral characteristics.
 The gynophore of a Xochiquetzallia flower lacks pith and the stigma is entire (undivided).
 Other genera in the Milla clade have pith in the gynophore and a divided stigma.

-Plants in this genus are between 20 cm and 60 cm high from the base of the corm to the top of the flowerhead.
-Their roots are fibrous and sometimes fleshy, emerging from a corm in the shape of a flattened ball that is between 1.0 cm and 2.5 cm in diameter.
-There are 5–9 narrow, dark-green leaves, each 20–49 cm long from the blunt base to the acute tip.
+Plants in this genus are high from the base of the corm to the top of the flowerhead.
+Their roots are fibrous and sometimes fleshy, emerging from a corm in the shape of a flattened ball that is between in diameter.
+There are 5–9 narrow, dark-green leaves, each long from the blunt base to the acute tip.
 In cross-section they may be flattened or somewhat circular (terete).
 The surface may be smooth (glabrous) or scaly (scabrous), with translucent projections along the leaf veins.
 The lower portions of the leaves arising from the corm form a brown tunic that surrounds the base of the scape (flower stalk) for up to 2.0 cm.

-The inflorescence is in the form of an umbel on top of a scape that is generally 20–50 cm long.
+The inflorescence is in the form of an umbel on top of a scape that is generally long.
 This scape is cylindrical, usually shorter than the leaves, with a surface that is smooth with occasional acute prominences.
 Below the umbel there are 2–3 narrowly triangular bracts 3.0–9.0 mm long.
 There is also a single bracteole below each of the 4–20 flowers.
 The flowers are borne on pedicels 0.8–3.5 cm long arising from the top of the scape.
 In form they are either subcampanulate (broadly bell-shaped) or hypocrateriform (shaped like a salver on top of a narrow tube) and they are either held erect or droop somewhat from the tip of the pedicel.